badabing2005/PixelFlasher/README.md

     - If they are expired or expiring soon.
     - If they are long chained.
     - If any of the certificate issuers are on shadow banned list.
+  - Decode Binary XML
   - AVB Image info tool
   - AVB downgrade preparation tool.
+- Devices, to manage when multiple devices are connected to the PC

 **Expert mode:** (should only be turned on by experienced users).
 In addition to the basic features, you get: